zzhangjii/learning-library/ApplicationIntegration-labguide.md

     patterns.
 The Form Approval pattern fits our needs well.
 The Create Process dialog appears.

-    - In the Create Process Dialog, fill in the fields:
+    - In the Create Process dialog, fill in the fields:

       - Name: *Request Evaluation*